 Biometric information was defined in the bill as data generated by automatic measurements of an individual's fingerprint, voice print, eye retinas or irises, identifying DNA information, or unique facial characteristics, which are used by the owner or licensee to uniquely authenticate an individual's identity.
 However the bill failed to pass the Senate Judiciary Committee.

-But clearly, US regulators are increasingly focusing on the use of biometric data.
+So, clearly, US regulators have to increasingly focus on the use of biometric data.

 India and the emerging global consensus on biometric data protection